afvalenciab/parrot/README.md

 - The application was created using: Lerna, React, Next.JS, SWR, react-hook-form, Material-ui, HTML, CSS-in-JS ,Javascript, Jest, @testing-library/react.

-- The application use an user and password to login and it provide feedback when an error happen.
+- The application uses an user and password to login and it provides feedback when an error happens.

-- The login page does not show again during the session lifetime.
+- The login page will not be displayed again for the session lifetime.

 - Each product can be enable or disabled.

 - The session lifetime is 25 minutes, but with the possibility to expand it each 25 minutes.
-If the session is not expanded it will close after 5 minutes.
+If the session is not expanded it will be closed after 5 minutes.

-- The application has a real time experience, if any products change in the back-office the frontend will show the change.
+- The application has a real time experience, if any product changes in the back-office the frontend will show the change.